jrunrun/rls-demo/README.md

 5. **Access the Database**
    - The PostgreSQL server will be accessible on localhost:5432
    - Use the following credentials:
-     - Username: postgres
+     - Username: 'postgres' (you can change this in the docker-compose.yml file)
-     - Password: yourPassword (or the password you set)
+     - Password: 'yourPassword' (you can change this in the docker-compose.yml file)

 6. **Database Initialization**
    - Any SQL files placed in the `./db-bkp` directory will be automatically executed when the container starts.